4 years full-time

 This module will:

-In your second year you will take a total of 120 credits, building on the foundations established in your first year.
+In your second year you will build on the foundations established in your first year.

 Every course at York has been designed to provide clear and ambitious learning outcomes.
 These learning outcomes give you an understanding of what you will be able to do at the end of the course.
 We develop each course by designing modules that grow your abilities towards the learning outcomes and help you to explain what you can offer to employers.
 Find out more about our approach to teaching and learning.